 Candy manufacturers and confectioners are in a sweet spot when it comes to marketing their products.
 Nearly everybody loves a treat!
 But even with a product as high in demand as sweets, candy packaging is vital to making a product successful in a competitive marketplace.

-Attractive and functional are the watchwords of the day when it comes to candy packaging, and of course ease of access on the consumer end is paramount as well.
-The right packaging should be eye catching, easy for retail outlets to stock and above all consumer friendly.
-Candy manufacturers have a long tradition of aggressive marketing, and matching the right packaging model to the product is a large part of any confectioners success.
+Attractive and functional are the watchwords of the day when it comes to candy packaging, and of course, ease of access on the consumer end is paramount as well.
+The proper packaging should be eye-catching, easy for retail outlets to stock, and above all consumer-friendly.
+Candy manufacturers have a long tradition of aggressive marketing, and matching the right packaging model to the product is a large part of any confectioner’s success.

 Packaging Hard Candies for Retail

 There are many different techniques to consider in the packaging and marketing of candies and confections.
 The final packaging decision will be largely determined by the type and quantity of candy being processed.
 For example, hard candies generally go through both a primary and secondary packaging process.
 Initially, each piece of candy is packaged individually.
 For hard candies such as mints or jawbreakers, a double twist wrap or an airtight horizontal flow wrap is commonly used.
 This completes the primary packaging process.

 The secondary packaging process takes these individually wrapped hard candies and puts them through a supplementary bagging process making them ready for retail sale.
 Manufacturers looking to give their products a more upscale look may choose a bag in box packaging model for their higher-end candies.
 This provides the product with a more distinctive and exclusive look when it takes its place on the retail shelf.

 Jelly Based Candies Take A Different Route to the Shelf